top of page

 Total seconds to complete the task.
 The duration of time has improved since last time.

-"it was easy to make an order since the tabs for orders were in plain sight and easy to find."
+It was easy to make an order since the tabs for orders were in plain sight and easy to find."

-"it was easy to find on the bottom of the page.
+It was easy to find on the bottom of the page.
 The menu items had some nutritional information below each item as well."

 My designs were able to give users a simple yet effective way to place an order for nutritious foods while tackling a problem area where they have difficulty making orders through restaurant apps.
 Throughout this project, I was able to gain extensive knowledge on how to create a high-quality user experience utilizing many tools and demonstrate the construction of a logical and usable design of a user interface.

-UX Case Study
+Rebrand Case Study

 Vitto.ai